Penghusuchus

 Penghusuchus is an extinct genus of gavialid crocodylian.
-It is known from a skeleton found in Upper Miocene rocks of Penghu Island, off Taiwan.
-It may be related to two other fossil Asian gavialids: Maomingosuchus petrolica of southeastern China and Toyotamaphimeia machikanensis of Japan.
+It is known from a skeleton found in Middle to Upper Miocene rocks of Penghu Island, off Taiwan.
 The taxon was described in 2009 by Shan and colleagues; the type species is P. pani.
+It may be related to two other fossil Asian gavialids: Toyotamaphimeia machikanensis of Japan and Hanyusuchus sinensis of South China.
+It was a medium-sized gavialid with an estimated total length of 4.5 m.